mettle/sendportal-docs/api-segment-subscribers.md

 ## Update

-Replaces the list of subscribers in a given segment with the one supplied in the request.
+Replace all subscribers assigned a given tag with the list provided in the request.

-If you want to add additional subscribers to the segment without removing existing ones, you should use the Store endpoint.
-If you want to remove specific subscribers from the segment, you should use the Delete endpoint.
+If you want to assign a tag to additional subscriber without removing existing ones, you should use the Store endpoint.
+If you want to remove the tag from specific subscribers, you should use the Delete endpoint.

 #### Endpoint

-`PUT /api/v1/workspaces/{workspaceId}/segments/{segmentId}/subscribers`
+`PUT /api/v1/workspaces/{workspaceId}/tags/{tagId}/subscribers`

 #### Expected Response Code
 200